 PulteGroup (PHM) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the homebuilder had lost 6.15% in the past month.
-In that same time, the Construction sector gained 0.13%, while the S&P 500 gained 0.75%.
+Heading into today, shares of the homebuilder had lost 4.33% over the past month, lagging the Construction sector's loss of 4.29% and the S&P 500's gain of 0.04% in that time.

 PHM will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $1.73, up 50.43% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.53 billion, up 36% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.53 billion, up 36% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.72% higher within the past month.
-PHM is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.72% higher.
+PHM is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, PHM is currently trading at a Forward P/E ratio of 7.47.
-Its industry sports an average Forward P/E of 8.05, so we one might conclude that PHM is trading at a discount comparatively.
+In terms of valuation, PHM is currently trading at a Forward P/E ratio of 7.42.
+This represents a discount compared to its industry's average Forward P/E of 8.

 The Building Products - Home Builders industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 19, putting it in the top 8% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 22, which puts it in the top 9% of all 250+ industries.

 Click to get this free report